RockosBos/CIS-566-Final-Project/virtual-trading-card-game/README.md

 I. Database:
 	1. MySQL Workbench can be installed here: https://dev.mysql.com/downloads/workbench/
-	2. Once installed, please import the schema in the project files CIS566_Schema.sql
+	2. Once installed, please import the schema in the project files CIS566_Schema.sql.
+This can be done with the schema import tool in mysql workbench.
 	3. 3 Tables with data should be loaded.
 		a. cards
 		b. deck